bbauska/meta-react-basics/README.md

 1. Identify every component that renders something based on that state.

-2. Find their closest common parent component---a component above them all in the hierarchy.
+2. Find their closest common parent component--a component above them all in the hierarchy.

 3. Decide where the state should live: